TeamAOF/Hytopia/Server_Updates.md

 *   **Master Cape moved to Total Level 1500** - The Master Cape is now a long-term goal awarded at Total Level 1500 instead of 1000

 ### Bug Fixes
-* **Fixed reward claiming not targeting the correct reward** - Claim buttons now reliably trigger the correct reward.
-The rewards page has been rebuilt with a card grid layout where each reward has its own dedicated claim button.
+* Fixed reward claiming not targeting the correct reward
-* Fixed player naming issues within the market UI.
+* Fixed player naming issues within the market UI
-* Fixed inconsistent searching in market.
+* Fixed inconsistent searching in market
 ---

 # 26th of January